-- a. proposals demonstrate to the satisfaction of the Environment Department that the biodiversity interest of the site has been considered and taken into account as part of the design and development process; and, - b. the biodiversity interest of the area has been protected and, where possible, enhanced; or, - c. any negative impacts can be appropriately and proportionately mitigated in accordance with a scheme to be approved by the Environment Department.
+- a. proposals demonstrate that the biodiversity interest of the site has been considered and taken into account as part of the design and development process; and, - b. the biodiversity interest of the area has been protected and, where possible, enhanced; or, - c. any negative impacts can be appropriately and proportionately mitigated in accordance with a scheme to be approved by the Authority.

-The Environment Department will consider applying planning conditions or entering into a planning covenant to ensure the implementation of mitigation measures.
+The Authority will consider applying planning conditions or entering into a planning covenant to ensure the implementation of mitigation measures.

-Where a Biodiversity Strategy has been published by the Environment Department, it will be taken into account when making a decision on a planning application that may affect Areas of Biodiversity Importance.
+The Biodiversity Strategy for Guernsey, and details emerging from it, will be taken into account when making a decision on a planning application that may affect Areas of Biodiversity Importance.